 Man charged with murder, arson after DC town house fire kills three people

-“It is clearly a case of domestic violence, where three people lost their lives over a senseless interpersonal conflict,” said D.C.
-Police Chief Pamela Smith.
+“It is clearly a case of domestic violence, where three people lost their lives over a senseless interpersonal conflict,” said D.C. police Chief Pamela Smith.

 Simpson had previously been involved in a romantic relationship with a 34-year-old Jessica Cunningham, who was killed in the fire, according to Capt.
 Jeffrey Wade, who heads the police department’s homicide branch.

-He’s believed to be the only person involved in the homicides, Smith said.
+Simpson is believed to be the only person involved in the homicides, Smith said.

-A 64-year-old man and Cunningham woman were found dead.
+A 64-year-old man and Cunningham were found dead.
 A third person, an 85-year-old woman, was alive when firefighters found her but later died at the hospital on Monday, police said.

 At one point in time, investigators believe the three victims and Simpson lived in the town house together.

-About two hours later, D.C.
-Fire and EMS arrived at the home over flames at the back of the house.
+About two hours later, Ronald McKinnon reported flames at the back of the house.

-When firefighters got there, they found a fire had been set in a trash can and on a rolled up shade on the window.
-The flames had extinguished by the time officials arrived and fire investigators were notified, according to D.C.
+When D.C.
+Fire and EMS got there, fire fighters found a fire had been set in a trash can and on a rolled up shade on the window.
+The flames had been extinguished by the time officials arrived and fire investigators were notified, according to D.C.
 Fire Chief John Donnelly.

 “The investigation revealed that the fire appeared to be intentionally set, and it was discovered that Robert Simpson was the person who had lit this fire,” said Wade.

+Just after 3:30 a.m. on Sunday, Cunningham called 911 and told police Simpson had assaulted her on Saturday morning.
 Police said officers remained in the area for more than an hour to look for Simpson.

 “Based on the investigation at this point, we do believe an accelerant of some type to be involved — that is under investigation,” Wade said.